Sunday, 30 November 2008

 After I had paid and signed the visitor's book with a calligrapher's pen the maid followed me to the entrance, where my dusty shoes were placed in the right direction.
 She opened the door and we departed bowing deeply.
 While I walked up the winding path the maid stood at the door waving and bowing until I disappeared.

-it was a very special experience...
+If it was not magic, it was a very special experience...

 River Oi